 - vanilla extract

 - chopped pistachios

-- To create the shells, First, cut out oval shapes, if necessary using kitchen paper as a template.
-Second, wrap the cut shapes around special tin tubes (reeds were once used for this purpose, hence the name), overlapping the edges of the dough by a few millimetres.
+- To create the shells, cut out oval shapes, if necessary, using kitchen paper as a template.
+Second, wrap the cut shapes around special tin tubes (reeds were once used for this purpose, hence the name), overlapping the edges of the dough by a few millimeters.
 Third, brush the edge with lightly beaten egg white.
-The eggwhite acts like a glue to hold the shell in place in and prevents the cannoli from opening during cooking.
+The egg white acts like glue to hold the shell in place and prevents the cannoli from opening during cooking.
 Fourth, fry them in hot oil or olive oil.

 - Allow the shells to dry and cool.
 Next, carefully remove the tin tubes.

 Method (for the filling): First, pass the ricotta cheese through a fine sieve (the use of electric whisks or mixers is not recommended as they will make the ricotta too thin).
 Secondly, add the vanilla extract, chocolate flakes, and sugar.
 Third, fill the cannoli with the filling.
 Finally, once all the cannoli have been filled, decorate them with whatever you choose, such as candied orange peel and ground pistachios, then dust with icing sugar.